-The COVID-19 epidemic has fundamentally changed the way we think about work.
+The COVID-19 pandemic has fundamentally changed the way we think about work.
 Commutes have been replaced by endless video calls, and our work/life balance has become even harder to maintain than usual now that the majority of us are working in our bedrooms or at our dining tables.
 For working parents, however, the shift is even greater.
 School runs have been replaced with homemade timetables, as mums and dads find themselves trying to take on the mammoth task of teaching their children on top of their other responsibilities.

 It’s a small wonder, then, that screens have become so integral to many family routines - both as a tool to find online teaching resources, and a way for parents to distract their children for an hour while they take that important phone call from the boss.
 But with that increase in screen time comes an increase in stress - after all, how can you be sure that your children are safe online without standing over their shoulder every hour of the day?